dartmouth-cs98/dartmouth-cs98.github.io/index.md

   - **Section 1 (18F-19W)**
     - 3B Classes will meet Tuesday and Thursday (4:30-6:20).
     - Thursday class time will used for team meetings and working together.
-    - 3BX will be available for help / team meeting tsime.
+    - 3BX will be available for help / team meeting time.
     - Location: LSC200
   - **Section 2 (19W-19S)**
     - 3A Classes will meet Monday (3:30-5:20) and Thursday (4:30-6:20).